alexjvr1/Velocity2020/04a_ANGSD_testFilters.md

--> Number of sites retained after filtering: 42814 (MAXDP, MINDP, rmTriallelic, baq, C,  P-val 0.001) -> Number of sites retained after filtering: 45450 (MAXDP, MINDP, rmTriallelic, baq, C,  P-val 0.01)
+-> Number of sites retained after filtering: 42814 (MAXDP, MINDP, rmTriallelic, baq, C,  P-val 0.001) -> Number of sites retained after filtering: 45450 (MAXDP, MINDP, rmTriallelic, baq, C,  P-val 0.01) -> Number of sites retained after filtering: 48340 (MAXDP, MINDP, rmTriallelic, baq, C,  P-val 0.05)

 -> Number of sites retained after filtering: 52197 (P-val 0.01, No baq)

+110k for the OLD dataset vs ~50k for NEW dataset.
+What is the difference??

+/newhome/aj18951/bin/angsd/angsd
+-b MODE.poplist
+-checkBamHeaders 1
+-ref ../RefGenome/GCA_902806685.1_iAphHyp1.1_genomic.fna
+-minQ 20
+-minMapQ 20
+-uniqueOnly 1
+-remove_bads 1
+-only_proper_pairs 0 (1 for original)
+-r LR761675.1:
+-doCounts 1
+-dumpCounts 2
+-doDepth 1
+-setMaxDepth 621 (new ONLY)
+-setMinDepthInd 2 (old ONLY)
+-setMinDepthInd 3 (new ONLY)
+-C 50 (new ONLY)
+-doMajorMinor 4
+-GL 1
+-doMaf 1
+-doSaf 1
+-anc ../RefGenome/GCA_902806685.1_iAphHyp1.1_genomic.fna
+-rmTriallelic 1
+-SNP_pval 0.05
+-baq 1 (new ONLY)
+-out MODE.forSFS.PVAL0.05
+-doGeno 8 (new ONLY)
+-doPost 1 (new ONLY)

 ##################
       MODC